gmac/shop-schema-client/README.md

 # Shopify Custom Data GraphQL

-A Shopify Admin API client for interacting with a Shop or App's metafields and metaobjects using statically-typed GraphQL, similar to [Contentful APIs](https://www.contentful.com/developers/docs/references/graphql).
-This allows a complex custom data query such as this:
+A Shopify Admin API client for interacting with a Shop or App's metafields and metaobjects through a statically-typed GraphQL API, similar to [Contentful](https://www.contentful.com/developers/docs/references/graphql).
+This allows complex custom data queries such as this:

 ```graphql
 query GetProduct($id: ID!) {